 Other services offered and conditions treated include:

 - Bone health management

 - Diagnosis and treatment of premature menopause

-- Management of tamoxifen and aromatase inhibitor side effects
+- Managing tamoxifen and aromatase inhibitor side effects

 - Non-hormonal management of hot flashes

-Krychman is the executive director of the Southern California Center for Sexual Health and Survivorship Medicine in Newport Beach.
-He is also a clinical sexologist with a master's degree in Public Health and Human Sexuality.
+He also is executive director of the Southern California Center for Sexual Health and Survivorship Medicine in Newport Beach and a trained clinical sexologist with a master's degree in Public Health and Human Sexuality.

-His clinical interests include menopausal health, hormone therapy, sexual pain disorders, loss of libido, chronic medical illness and its impact on female sexual function as well as breast cancer sexuality.
-A well-known speaker and author, Krychman has published many articles in peer-reviewed journals and has been featured in many scientific journals and general interest magazines.
+Krychman's clinical interests include menopausal health, hormone therapy, sexual pain disorders, loss of libido, chronic medical illness and its impact on female sexual function, as well as breast cancer and sexuality.
+A well-known speaker and author, he has published many articles in peer-reviewed journals and has been featured in many scientific journals and general interest magazines.

 Gynecologic oncology team